Your gateway to a wide range of online information resources

 This guidance is also provided on the Convert a file with SensusAccess page.

-Some module material in DAISY format does not have page numbers.
+Some module material provided in different formats does not have page numbers, for example DAISY.
 Section details or a heading could be provided instead.
+It may be decided by your tutor that this is not required, for example when quoting directly from a peer reviewed paper.

 Newman (2016, Sources of evidence) states that..